hashicorp/terraform-provider-azurerm/website/docs/r/network_function_collector_policy.html.markdown

 * `emission_policy` - (Required) An `emission_policy` block as defined below.
 Changing this forces a new Network Function Collector Policy to be created.

-* `ingestion_policy` - (Required) An `ingestion_policy` block as defined below.
+* `ingestion_source` - (Required) An `ingestion_source` block as defined below.
+Changing this forces a new Network Function Collector Policy to be created.

+* `ingestion_type` - (Required) Specifies the ingestion type.
+The only possible value is `IPFIX`.
 Changing this forces a new Network Function Collector Policy to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Network Function Collector Policy.